openshift-pipelines/pipelines-as-code/docs/GUIDE.md

   name: scratch-my-back
 spec:
   url: "https://github.com/linda/project"
-  branch: "main"
 EOF
 ```

-This will match all Pull Request coming to `github.com/linda/project` on branch
-main into the namespace `my-pipeline-ci` (since this is where the Repository is
-installed).
+Whenever there is a event coming from `github.com/linda/project` Pipelines as
+Code will match it and starts checking out the content of the `linda/project`
+for pipelinerun to match in the `.tekton/` directory.

-The Repository CR needs to be created in the namespace where Tekton Pipelines
+The Repository CRD needs to be created in the namespace where Tekton Pipelines
-associated with the
-source code repository would be executed it cannot target another namespace.
+associated with the source code repository would be executed, it cannot target
+another namespace.

-If there is multiples CRD matching the same event, only the oldest one would
+If there is multiples CRD matching the same event, only the oldest one will
 match.
 If you need to match a specific namespace you would need to use the
 target-namepsace feature in the pipeine annotation (see below).